strukturag/libde265/README.md

 If you got libde265 from the git repository, you will first need to run the included `autogen.sh` script to generate the `configure` script.

-libde265 has no dependencies on other libraries, but both example programs require that you install the libvideogfx library, which you can get from http://www.dirk-farin.net/software/libvideogfx/index.html or http://github.com/farindk/libvideogfx
+libde265 has no dependencies on other libraries, but both optional example programs have dependencies on:

+- SDL (optional for dec265's YUV overlay output),

+- Qt (required for sherlock265),

+- libvideogfx (required for sherlock265, optional for dec265).

+Libvideogfx can be obtained from http://www.dirk-farin.net/software/libvideogfx/index.html or http://github.com/farindk/libvideogfx